-Peg laterals is a condition where the teeth on either side of the front upper teeth does not develop correctly.
+Peg laterals is a condition where the tooth on either side of the front upper teeth does not develop correctly.
 It is small and sometimes pointed, looking like a cone.
 There are many reasons why they develop this way, but genetics play a key role.

 Treatment options for peg laterals